- Download our Moving to Seattle Guide (PDF)

 The best places to live in Seattle

-There's a variety of areas and suburbs in Seattle for expats to choose from.
-The decision of which neighbourhood to live in will be influenced by a variety of factors, including lifestyle preferences, budget and proximity to essential services like public transport.
+There's a wide range of areas and suburbs in Seattle for expats to choose from.
+The decision of which neighbourhood to live in will be influenced by a variety of factors, including lifestyle preferences, budget and proximity to essential services such as public transport.

-For parents, the Seattle public school system is often a deciding factor in choosing the right neighbourhood.
+For parents, the Seattle public school system is often a deciding factor in selecting the right neighbourhood.
 Public school catchment areas are split geographically, giving preference to students within a certain radius of the school.
-A lot of families choose their neighbourhood based on the ranking of schools.
+Many families pick their neighbourhoods based on the ranking of schools.

 With so many choices, expats may wonder where to begin.
 For a start, here are a few recommended Seattle neighbourhoods worth considering.

-Central Seattle is a diverse region with varied economic and cultural activities, once home to illustrious figures like Jimi Hendrix, Quincy Jones and Bruce Lee.
-Belltown is one of the closest areas to the city centre and housing here is mostly in the form of apartments.
-Owing to traffic congestion and a lack of parking spots in garages, people living in these areas often prefer commuting on foot or using public transport, which is easy and convenient thanks to its central location.
+Once home to illustrious figures such as Jimi Hendrix, Quincy Jones and Bruce Lee, Central Seattle is a diverse region with varied economic and cultural activities.
+Belltown is one of the closest areas to the city centre, and housing here is mostly in the form of apartments.
+Owing to traffic congestion and a lack of parking spots in garages, people living in these areas frequently prefer walking or using public transport.

-Capitol Hill, Lower Queen Anne, and Eastlake are also close to Seattle's city centre, as are International District (formerly known as Chinatown) and Montlake.
+Capitol Hill, Lower Queen Anne and Eastlake are also close to Seattle's city centre, as are the International District (formerly known as Chinatown) and Montlake.
 These areas tend to be full of activity and have a good mix of different types of housing.
-Noise levels would be one of the factors to consider before moving here, however.
-For example, although Eastlake is particularly convenient, its proximity to the Interstate 5 highway means having to tolerate high noise levels.
+Noise levels would be one of the factors to consider before moving here, particularly that generated by the noisy Interstate 5 highway.

-Housing here is highly sought-after because of proximity to places of work and other leisure facilities.
 These neighbourhoods are popular with young professionals and executives who want to be within easy reach of their office buildings.
-Those that have a high disposable income tend to prefer city living as it gives them access to the best shopping, restaurants and nightlife.
+Those who have high disposable income tend to prefer city living as it gives them access to the best shopping, restaurants and nightlife.

-North Seattle is popular with families because of the large number of schools in the area.
-There are plenty of single-family homes and townhouses in this area to accommodate those with children.
+North Seattle is popular with families thanks to the large number of schools in the area.
+There are plenty of single-family homes and townhouses here to accommodate those with children.
 Popular neighbourhoods in North Seattle include Ballard, Bryant, Wallingford, Ravenna and the University District.

 The University District, or the U-District as it is popularly known, surrounds the University of Washington in North Seattle.
 This area has a diverse mix of urban shopping areas, historic architecture, excellent cafés and theatres.
-Because of the U-District's large student population, there are lots of big houses with multiple bedrooms that are rented out to students.
-Expats looking for budget accommodation and house-shares will find plenty of options here.
+As a result of the U-District's large student population, there are many big houses with multiple bedrooms that are rented out to students.
+Newcomers looking for budget accommodation and houseshares will find plenty of these here.

-Those that enjoy outdoor pursuits will love living in North Seattle.
-Residents are often found kayaking on Lake Union, cycling on the Burke-Gilman Trail or catching a football game at Husky Stadium.
+Those who enjoy outdoor pursuits will love living in North Seattle.
+Residents often kayak on Lake Union, cycle on the Burke-Gilman Trail, or catch a football game at Husky Stadium.

 Recommended residential areas in South Seattle include Columbia City, Mount Baker and Seward Park.
-These neighbourhoods are diverse and those who decide to live in one of these areas will likely find that several of their neighbours are expats too.
+These neighbourhoods are diverse, and those who decide to live in one of these areas will likely find that several of their neighbours are foreigners too.